egoist/docute/website/docs/zh/plugin-api.md

 - `sidebar:end`: The end of sidebar.
 - `main:start`: The start of main area of the page.
 - `main:end`: The end of main area of the page.
+- `header-right:start`: The start of right nav in site header.
+- `header-right:end`: The end of right nav in site header.

 ## api.router